-- A. Directors and Senior Management details;
+- A. Directors and key management personnel

 - B. Principles used to determine the nature and amount of remuneration

 - C. Details of remuneration

 - D. Service agreements

 - E. Share-based compensation

 - F. Additional information

 A. Directors and Key Management Personnel

 The Directors of Grange Resources Limited during or since the end of the year were: